 Have you ever wondering about how to make unique and beautiful posts in WordPress.
 The new editor allows you to add a diversity of blocks and to apply a lot of various features to them.
 Many users don’t use and even don’t know about the majority of them.
 But Gutenberg offers you more than you can imagine.
+By the way, pay your attention to a brand-new Zeguten plugin that lets you edit everything with the help of functional blocks.

 If you have created an attractive CSS style and don’t know how to apply it with your WordPress page, post, or block you are welcome to this tutorial.
 In fact, to add custom CSS style in Gutenberg editor is a simpler task than you think.
 And as against of Elementor, where you should use the pro version for this purpose, Gutenberg allows to do it for free.